5 from 2 votes

 adding cream cheese layer to baking dish.

-1. MAKE CAKE LAYER.
-In a large bowl, combine 1 box of cake mix, 1 egg, and ½ cup of melted butter.
-The mixture will be thick but easy to spread.
-Press mixture into the bottom of a greased 9x13" glass dish.
+1. Make the cake layer.
+In a large bowl, combine 1 box of yellow cake mix, 1 egg, and ½ cup of melted butter.
+The mixture will be super thick - this is exactly what you want.
+Press the mixture evenly into the bottom of a greased 9×13-inch glass baking dish, using your hands or the back of a spoon to create an even layer.

 STORAGE: Because of the cream cheese, I recommend storing these in the refrigerator in an airtight container.
 They're best when enjoyed within 3-4 days of baking.